Juan Pablo Montoya

 For the 2014 season, Montoya moved to the IndyCar Series with Team Penske, winning once.
-In 2015 he won two races (including the Indianapolis 500) and finished second in the championship to Scott Dixon.
+In 2015. he won two races (including the Indianapolis 500) and finished second in the championship to Scott Dixon.
 His final series victory came in 2016.
 He made his IMSA debut for Team Penske at the 2017 Petit Le Mans, competing full-time from 2018 to 2020.
 Paired with Dane Cameron, Montoya won the IMSA championship in the Prototype class in 2019.
 Montoya has also won the 6 Hours of Bogotá three times as well as the individual event of the Race of Champions in 2017.

 Early life

-Montoya was born on the morning of 20 September 1975, in a Bogotá hospital, to middle-class parents Pablo (an architect who enjoyed motor racing and amateur go-karting) and his wife Libia Roldán de Montoya.
+Montoya was born on 20 September 1975, in a Bogotá hospital, to middle-class parents Pablo (an architect who enjoyed motor racing and amateur go-karting) and his wife Libia Roldán de Montoya.
 He is the family's eldest child, with two younger brothers and a sister.
 Montoya's grandfather Santiago worked in real estate, while his uncle Diego raced sports cars.

 The family lived in the San José de Bavaria neighbourhood in Bogotá's northern outskirts.
-Montoya attended the private schools Colegio Gimnasio Bilingue Campestre and later the Colegio San Tarsicio after his test scores were too low and he was a Boy Scout.
-He spent four days a week on his education and three days racing by the end of his schooling.
+Montoya attended the private schools Colegio Gimnasio Bilingue Campestre and later the Colegio San Tarsicio after his test scores were too low.
+During that time he also became a Boy Scout.
+He spent four days a week on his education and three days racing.